jpatel531/journey_planner/README.md

 via: #=> Travel through (if in coordinate format then must be "longitude,latidude")

-national_search #=> Does the journey cover stops outside London? eg. "nationalSearch=true".
+national_search: #=> Does the journey cover stops outside London? eg. "nationalSearch=true".
 Set to false by default

 date: #=> The date must be in yyyyMMdd format